by Lady H

 After reading the question and checking that James had finished reading it through, Henry says “Why don’t we both do it separately and then compare answers?”
 James grudgingly agrees.

-As she is working through the problem, Henry realises the last time they’d worked together like this was nearly seven years ago, back in primary school.
+As she is working through the problem, Henry realises the last time they’d worked together like this was all those years ago back in primary school.
 Back then, she’d been the bossy one.
 In fact, James basically let her do all the work, and she was happy to.
 He never skived off her though, he was always checking over her shoulder, making sure everything was right.
 The two of them together made an indestructible team.

 To her, it seemed like some things never changed.
-They work through the paper quickly and efficiently, heads bent together, checking each other’s calculations and coming up with answers that they check and check again until they are sure they are correct.
+They work through the paper quickly and efficiently, heads bent together, comparing calculations and coming up with answers that they scrutinise and test until they are sure they are correct.
 It was easy to forget the past between them when they were working like this.
 The conversation didn’t stray to dangerous waters with loaded words, so Henry didn’t need to guard her emotions, or struggle to keep her face neutral and voice calm.
-At this moment, there was nothing between them except the numbers and equations; the mathematical language which they were both so at ease with.
+At this moment, there was nothing between them except the numbers and equations; the mathematical language they were both so at ease with.

 “Morgan?”
 He enquires, and she looks up at him with startled blue eyes, blinking as she is pulled out of her own little world.

 “Hmm?”
 The end of her pen goes instinctively to her mouth.
 She realises she’s been working with James for a solid half an hour without once thinking about how angry she still is with him, or paying attention to anything that was happening outside of their little twosome.
 She chews at the pen thoughtfully.

 “Morgan I don’t suppose you’ve done question six part c, have you?
 Me and Irrita/” He stops abruptly and clears his throat before carrying on “Isabelle, have done a and b but can’t work out c.”